|

 childhood memories are likely to be poignantly awakened by a

-display - a poky 1940s kitchen, a 1950s sitting room, a
+are a poky 1940s kitchen, a 1950s sitting room, a display about the 1960s,

-(temporary) display about the 1960s, a 1980s kitchen - with
+and a 1980s kitchen with

-early microwave oven.
 Other displays show household interiors

 from older periods, Edwardian, Georgian, Victorian, as well as a